 - 1 to 2 days ahead: Make the dip, cover tightly, and refrigerate.

 - Day of: Prep crudites for the appetizer.
 Make all of the burger patties, cover, and refrigerate until ready to grill.
 Make the bean and corn salad and refrigerate until ready to serve.
 Make the dough for the cobbler.

 - Just before serving: Make the tomato and watermelon salad.
 Grill and finish the burgers.
 Finish and bake the cobbler.

 An outdoor party calls for festive, refreshing drinks.
 Mix a pitcher of cranberry limeade and serve in jars with fun straws for a charming presentation.
-Offer beer and wine for adults — we like a juicy red wine with burgers, like the Kilikanoon Killerman’s Run Shiraz Grenache in our Wine Shop.
+Offer beer and wine for adults — we like a juicy red wine with burgers, like the 2012 Wits End Luna Shiraz in our wine shop.

 A burger menu begs for a DIY buffet.
-Set out condiments and toppings on a serving tray or rustic board, along with durable plates and flatware, and let guests help themselves.
+Set out condiments (we love our Burger Bomb sauce) and toppings on a serving tray, along with durable plates and flatware, and let guests help themselves.
 To simplify serving, arrange the dip, chips and crudites in a chip and dip tray.
 Instead of napkins, provide vintage-inspired striped towels, which suit the casual occasion to perfection.